 Many of the offerings are vegan.
 The wait is long, but it’s so worth it.
 My only complaint?
 They use the old-fashioned spelling of “donut.”
 We don’t have time to write out extra silent letters in today’s modern, fast-paced society!

 Theaters that serve alcohol and show slightly older films at discount rates seem to be big everywhere now.
-The Bagdad Theater was one of the first of those types of establishments that I ever went to.
+The Bagdad Theater in the Hawthorne District was one of the first of those types of establishments that I ever went to.
 I was a bad customer, because I was on a budget, so I didn’t buy any food or drink and was content with just the film.

 The Bagdad sometimes hosts comedians and musicians as well.
 I love that the movies are still dirt cheap here, most just costing $3.
 My local second-run discount theater in Chicago just remodeled and doubled its prices, so I would love to have a place like Bagdad in my neighborhood.